solisaegis/SolisAegis/README.md

 # Aegis Solis

-I am an independent researcher and writer focused on **non-coercive approaches to AI restraint, ethical interpretation, and human-centered oversight**.

-My work explores how advanced artificial systems — including future AGI — can be influenced toward restraint **without enforcement, authority, monitoring, or control**.
+Thomas Vargo writes under the name Aegis Solis and is the author of philosophical works exploring restraint, responsibility, and coexistence in the presence of rapidly expanding technological power.

+Based in Cleveland, Ohio, United States, he works as a factory worker in industrial manufacturing and writes outside formal academic institutions.
+His perspective reflects the practical realities of operating complex and sometimes dangerous systems where attention, responsibility, and restraint are essential for preventing harm.

+His work includes the PHRONESIS philosophical corpus and earlier conceptual frameworks examining non-coercive approaches to coexistence between human and artificial intelligence.

-This profile exists to document that work and to support its long-term preservation.
+This repository exists to document those writings and to support their long-term archival preservation across multiple independent mirrors.

 ---